 - 3 tbsp (42 g) butter, melted (for brushing on top)

-- In the bowl of a food processor (or mixing bowl) place the flour, sugar, baking powder, and ½ tsp salt and pulse to combine (or cut in with pastry cutter, or pulse on and off using beater blade in a stand mixer).
+- In the bowl of a food processor (or mixing bowl) place the flour, sugar, baking powder, and ½ teaspoon salt and pulse to combine (or cut in with pastry cutter, or pulse on and off using beater blade in a stand mixer).

 - Add cold pieces of butter and pulse until butter is cut into small pieces.